andrewcooke/choochoo/docs/impulse.md

   subtracting 10%).

 The second of these tends to be more common in nature and leads to a common mathematical model..
-That model is "exponential decay" (it's the same maths as radioactivity).
+That model is "exponential decay".

 I won't go into the details, but decreasing by a percentage (rather than a fixed amount) is equivalent to having a half-life - a time over